Car Insurance for High-Risk Drivers in Washington, D.C. (2025)

 Quick Facts

-• CSAA, Erie, and State Farm offer some of the cheapest car insurance for high-risk drivers in Washington, D.C.
+• CSAA, Progressive, and Erie offer some of the cheapest car insurance for high-risk drivers in Washington, D.C.

 • High-risk drivers have speeding tickets, at-fault accidents, DUIs, or other major infractions on their driving records.[2]